 Children with even minor torticollis or scoliosis can develop delays in vision and sensory processing that cause them to have difficulty with bilateral coordination.

-Physical therapy sessions include manual therapy techniques such as myofascial release and soft tissue and joint mobilization techniques, as well as traditional strengthening and sensory motor techniques to treat the whole child in a 3 dimensional manner.
+Physical and Occupational Therapists with advanced training in pediatric myofascial treatment techniques are available at Center of Development.
+Pediatric therapy sessions include manual therapy techniques such as myofascial release and soft tissue and joint mobilization techniques, as well as traditional strengthening and sensory motor techniques to treat the whole child in a 3 dimensional manner.

 Early Intervention is the key to better outcomes!